The Solidgate Payment Form allows for the tokenization of sensitive data, manages 3D Secure authentication, and supports multiple payment methods.

 Defines the usage of stored payment credentials.

-Should be provided for Bizum or Cash App Pay button.
+Should be provided for Bizum, Cash App Pay, or MB WAY button. payment_type string Required

 Description